Jemal Tassew

-Jemal Tassew Bushra (ጀማል ጣሰው ቡሽራ, born 27 April 1989) is an Ethiopian professional footballer who plays as a goalkeeper for Fasil Kenema and the Ethiopia national football team.
+Jemal Tassew Bushra (ጀማል ጣሰው ቡሽራ, born 27 April 1989) is an Ethiopian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Wolkite City.

 Career

 Jemal began his career with Awassa City.
 In 2010, he joined Dedebit, and as of season 2012/13 he plays in Ethiopian Coffee.
 In 2010, he was awarded as Ethiopian Premier League Player of the Year.

-In August 2018 Jamal signed with Fasil Kenama S.C.
+In August 2018, Jamal signed with Fasil Kenema.

 International career

 Jemal was in the squad that played 2010 CECAFA Cup.
 He debuted for Ethiopia in a match against Kenya, and played 3 games on that tournament.
 In 2012, he collected 2 more caps, against Sudan, and Niger.

 Jemal was sent off in the 35th minute of Ethiopia's opening game of the 2013 Africa Cup of Nations against Zambia.